 - Find out from the veteran or mortgage servicer how much is owed on the first mortgage

-- Attempt to sell home for the greatest possible price
+- Attempt to sell the home for the most excellent possible price

-- If payoff is greater than net proceeds from sale, is your veteran owner what is called a “Compromise Sale”.
+- If the payoff is more incredible than net proceeds from the sale, is your veteran owner what is called a “Compromise Sale”.

-- If net proceeds from sale of home is greater than VA’s anticipated loss in a foreclosure, most Compromise Sales are approved
+- If net proceeds from the sale of a home are more significant than the VA’s anticipated loss in foreclosure, most Compromise Sales are approved.

-- Realtor receives commission directly from sale proceeds and title company
+- Realtor receives a commission directly from sale proceeds, and the title company

 - Mortgage servicer files a claim with the VA for their short payoff